yeabashenafi/privateprojshowcase2/README.md

 ## Client

-This is the place for our application front-end files.
+This is the place for our application front-end files and this branch specifically deals with the organizational structure.

 RUn 'npm install' to setup the required modules.